 Muscle Energy: Muscle Energy is a direct and active technique where a patient is placed into their restrictive barrier by a physician provider then participates in the treatment.
 This treatment can apply to any part of the human body where a patient has a decreased range of motion.
 When the patient is placed into their restrictive barrier, they participate by actively moving back into a neutral position while the physician provider holds an isometric counterforce.
 This looks like a physician provider placing a patient into a designated position of restriction, then placing a counterforce on the patient as the patient pushes against the physician provider.
 Then the relaxation of the patient allows the physician to move the patient into a passive stretch.
 This action should be repeated three to five times, with the patient holding the isometric contraction against the physician provider for approximately 3 to 5 seconds each round.
 After each round of isometric contraction, there is a relaxation phase.
 During relaxation, the clinician provider pushes the patient into their new restrictive barrier.

 - To perform muscle energy to a group of ribs with an inhalation dysfunction, place the patient supine on a waist-high cushioned treatment table if available.
 Identify the key rib; it will be the rib on the bottom of a group of dysfunctional ribs.
 Once again, this is assessable by placing hands on the patient's thoracic cage while having them actively inhale and exhale.
 The key rib is on the bottom of the dysfunctional segment and will remain elevated in expiration.
 Treatment is directed toward this rib.
-Once the key rib is identified, the physician provider will stand toward the head of the patient, facing their feet to begin treatment.
-The physician provider places their fingers of the hand on the side of dysfunction on the key rib towards the superior aspect.
+Once the key rib is identified, the physician provider will stand toward the patient's head, facing their feet to begin treatment.
+The physician provider places the fingers of their hand on the side of dysfunction on the key rib towards the superior aspect.
 The physician provider uses their free hand to flex and side bend the patient.
 If the key rib is a pump handle rib (ribs 2 through 5), the physician provider will flex the patient's head and neck until the level of the rib is engaged.
 The physician provider will then ask the patient to take a deep breath in and out.
 Have the patient hold their exhalation for 3 to 5 seconds; this is the active participation part of the treatment.
 When the patient breathes out, the physician provider holds them into their restrictive barrier and adds slightly more flexion.
 When the 3 to 5 seconds are over, the patient can take another deep breath, but the clinician should hold continuous caudad pressure on the superior aspect of the key rib to prevent movement into inhalation.

 - To perform muscle energy on bucket handle ribs (6-10), follow the steps above.
 However, when asking the patient to breathe out and hold their exhaled breath for 3 to 5 seconds, have them reach for their knee on the side of the dysfunction.
-Follow steps above to repeated rounds of treatment.
+Follow the steps above to repeated rounds of treatment.

 Lymphatic pump techniques have been shown to decrease hospital stays, antibiotic use for pneumonia, and increase immunity.
 Treating rib dysfunctions benefits patients suffering from intercostal neuralgia, slipping rib syndrome, cystic fibrosis, decreased lymphatic flow, decreased respirations, and lymphatic congestion.
-Articular techniques such as rib raising increase chest wall compliance and have shown to benefit patients with viral pneumonia.
+Articular techniques such as rib raising increase chest wall compliance and have been shown to benefit patients with viral pneumonia.